wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Search_1-0.md

 The Type fields valid for search are identified in the fields table located on the [Types](xref:sdsTypes1-0) page.
 The Properties field is searchable with limitations because each SdsTypeProperty of a given SdsType has its name and Id included in the Properties field.
 This includes nested SdsTypes of the given SdsType.
 Therefore, the searching of properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and names.

-## Search properties for stream views
+## Search properties for SdsStreamViews

 The searchable properties for SdsStreamViews are shown in the following table.